 - Protection of the natural environment - Minister responsible for the Environmental Management Act

-- Wildlife - minister responsible for the Environmental Management Act
+- Wildlife - minister responsible for the Wildlife Act

-- Prohibition of soil deposit or removal - minister responsible for the Ministry of Energy and Mines Act
+- Prohibition of soil removal - minister responsible for the Ministry of Energy and Mines Act

 How to Proceed